mpaditya/EVA4-B2/S15A/DenseDepth-master/Readme.md

 | **Foreground-Background** | (192,192,3) | (0.525, 0.546, 0.566) | (0.222, 0.213, 0.207) |
 | **Foreground-Background Mask** | (192,192,1) | (0.0970) | (0.283) |
 | **Foreground-Background Depth** | (224,224,1) | (0.429) | (0.254) |

+The statistics were generated using the notebook "EVA4_S15A_Stats_Aditya.ipynb"

 ### Dataset Link